May 6, 2013 — Tips and Tricks

 - Web 2.0 interface – Current and up to date web standards.

 And last, but not least, how well tested is this LMS?
-Has it been in the market place and does it support thousands of customers?
-It is important to be sure that the LMS you chose can support you and accomodate your upcoming growth.
+Has it been in the marketplace and does it support thousands of customers?
+It is important to be sure that the LMS you chose can support you and accommodate your upcoming growth.